-First Canadian Place 100 King St. W., 38th Floor Toronto, Ontario M5X 1H3 Toll Free: 1-800-567-3006 Fax: 416-359-4941
+1 First Canadian Place 38th Floor, P.O.
+Box 150 Toronto, Ontario M5X 1H3 Toll Free: 1-800-263-2286 Fax: 416-359-5346 www.quinncardy.com

-www.RichmondCordWealth.com

-Richmond Cord

-WEALTH ADVISORY

-BMO Nesbitt Burns

 BMO Private Wealth is a brand name for a business group consisting of Bank of Montreal and certain of its affiliates in providing private wealth management products and services.
 Not all products and services are offered by all legal entities within BMO Private Wealth.
 Banking services are offered through Bank of Montreal.
+Investment management, wealth planning, tax planning and philanthropy planning services are offered through BAN of Montreal.
 Investment management, wealth planning, tax planning and philanthropy planning services are offered through BMO Nesbitt Burns Inc. and BMO Private Investment Counsel Inc. BMO Bank of Montreal are Members of CDIC. ® Registered trademark of Bank of Montreal, used under license.
 This publication is for informational purposes only and is not and should not be construed as professional advice to any individual.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 This newsletter was produced by J. Hirasawa & Associates, an independent third party for the individual Investment Advisor noted.
 The calculation of performance data set forth herein has been prepared by the author as of the date hereof and is subject to change without notice.
 The author makes every effort to ensure that the contents have been compiled or derived from sources believed to be reliable and contain information and opinions, which are accurate and complete.
-The information is based on material believed to be reliable at the time of publication, but BMO Private Wealth cannot guarantee the information is accurate or complete.
-Opinions, estimates and projections contained herein are those of the author as of the date hereof and are subject to change without notice and may not reflect those of BMO Private Wealth.
+The information contained in this publication is based on material believed to be reliable at the time of publication, but BMO Private Wealth.
+Cannot guarantee the information contained therein are those of the dathereof and are subject to change without notice and may not reflect those of BMO Private Wealth.
 Individuals should contact their BMO representative for professional advice regarding their personal circumstances and/or financial position.
 Please note that past performance is not necessarily an indicator of future performance.
 All rights are reserved.
-No part of this publication may be reproduced in any other publication, without the express written permission of BMO Private Wealth.
-BMO Nesbitt Burns Inc., please contact your Investment Advisor for more information.
+No